1 Introduction To Digital Literacies for Online Learning

 Questions to Consider

-• Having worked through The Learner, consider the ideas you think would be most beneficial for your online studies.
-To record your thoughts, you could create a list of your top ten study tips for online learning, or maybe write a message to a friend or sibling who is considering attending TWU next year.
+• Consider the ideas you think would be most beneficial for your online studies.
+Create a list of your top ten study tips for online learning.

-1.1.2 Activity: Online Discussions
+1.1.2 Activity: Engaging in Online Discussions

 Participating in discussions with your peers (what higher education folks like to call discourse—a verb), is an essential aspect of effective online courses, facilitated through platforms such as Moodle discussion forums, WordPress blogs, Discourse posts (in this case, a noun—referring to the app called Discourse), and others.
 We all know that discussion forums can sometimes be tedious, especially when they are assessed in the same way a formal paper is assessed.
 However, the benefits of using asynchronous technologies (where your interactions with others are time-delayed) in well-designed activities can be significant.